anishhguptaa/ChatWithPDF/README.md

 3.)
 Run the model.py file first.
 It will download the huggingface model beforehand, so that the streamlit connection does not get interrupted.

 4.)
 Run the app.py file using `streamlit run app.py`.

+*~This project uses free huggingface models which run locally on the machine.
+You can also use the paid but significantly faster OpenAI option.~*